 For a Minnesota car accident, the independent medical examination doctor is usually asked to prepare a report for the auto insurance company after examining you and reviewing your medical records.
 In the report, the doctor will answer questions and offer opinions such as were you injured in the car accident and do you need ongoing treatment because of your accident.
 The insurance company will then use the doctor’s report to decide whether or not to continue paying your medical bills and lost wages.

 WHAT CAN I DO IF THE INSURANCE COMPANY STOPS PAYING BILLS AFTER AN INDEPENDENT MEDICAL EXAMINATION?

 Even if the independent examination doctor does decide against you, and the insurance company cuts off your no-fault benefits, you should not give up.
 Our MN car accident lawyers get calls every day from people in that same situation and we are often able to get their benefits restarted and their medical bills paid.
 Different insurance companies have different strategies with No-Fault IMEs and cutting off benefits.
 For example, American Family Insurance currently schedules Independent Medical Examinations for the insured within weeks after a car accident and cuts off benefits as soon as possible.
 We believe that as many as 1/3 of our No Fault Arbitrations are currently with American Family because they are so aggressive in scheduling IMEs and cutting off people’s benefits.
 State Farm Insurance and Farmers Insurance have been waiting longer to schedule an Independent Medical Examination.
 Geico Insurance, State Auto and Progressive Insurance are somewhere in the middle as to when they schedule an Independent Medical Examination after an auto accident.
-An auto insurance company refusal to pay medical bills after a car accident is often the first reason people hire a lawyer in Minnesota.
+An auto insurance company refusal to pay medical bills after a car accident is often the first reason people hire an injury lawyer in Minnesota.
 Our attorneys represent many clients in No-Fault arbitrations each year and we are frequently able to get the insurance company to reverse their position and pay medical bills and lost wages.

 ATTORNEYS TO ANSWER QUESTIONS ABOUT INDEPENDENT MEDICAL EXAMS AND NO-FAULT INSURANCE MEDICAL BILLS PAYMENT